socrata/datasync/resources/preferences-config.md

 After registering your account enter the following details to configure the SMTP settings for your new GMail account:

 **Outgoing Mail Server:** smtp.gmail.com
 **SMTP Port:** 587
 Check the “Use SSL” box
 **SSL Port:** 465
 **SMTP Username:** `[your GMail username]`
 **SMTP Password:** `[your GMail password]`

 Once you have entered all the SMTP settings, you should test they are valid by clicking “Test SMTP Settings”.
 If all goes well click “Save” in the preferences window.
 Finally, test running your job to make sure both the target dataset and the log dataset get properly updated (one new row will be created in the log dataset each time a job is run).

 {#chunking-config}<p>&nbsp;</p>

 ### Chunking Configuration

-Chunking is useful when sending large amounts of data over HTTP.
-In most cases if the CSV/TSV file is very large you should use the replace via FTP method to upload it.
-However, in some cases it may be necessary or preferable to use chunking over HTTP.
-The upsert, append, and delete methods (over HTTP) will automatically split the CSV/TSV file into chunks if the file is above the 'Chunking filesize threshold'.
-It will automatically break the file up into chunks of rows where each chunk will contain the number of rows set by the 'Chunk size'.
-The default/recommended settings are a 'Chunking filesize threshold' of 10 MB and a 'Chunk size' of 10,000 rows.
+Chunking is handled automatically according to the defaults set in Datasync, though in some cases it may be necessary or preferable to adjust the defaults.
+Two options are avaible:

+ - 1) `Chunking filesize threshold`: If the CSV/TSV file size is less than this, the entire file will be sent in one chunk.
+The default value is 10 MB.
+ - 2) `Chunk size`:  The number of rows to send in each chunk.
+This is only respected if the entire file is not sent in a single chunk because of the `Chunking filesize threshold`.
+The default value is 10,000 rows.

  To modify the defaults go to Edit -> Preferences and modify the numbers.